 Recommendation: There are a few ways to approach this.
-Your doctor may recommend you to treat the underlying chronic illness to prevent ED from worsening or even reverse it.
-Another is through the prescription of medications like Cialis, Levitra, and Viagra, which can be effective whether the cause of ED is physical or related to anxiety.
+Your doctor may recommend treatment for the underlying chronic illness to prevent ED from worsening or even reverse it.
+Your doctor may also prescribe medications like Cialis, Levitra, and Viagra to treat the ED symptoms, which will be effective regardless of whether the cause of ED is physical or related to anxiety.

 #3: Mental Stressors

-Stress can arise from various sources, such as work, relationships, financial worry, loss of a loved one.
-When the body is under stress, cortisol, also known as “stress hormone”, is produced in favour of testosterone.
-The drop in the level of testosterone results in the lack of sexual desire.
-Put simply, having a head full of worries does not allow one to have good sex.
+Stress can arise from various sources, such as work, relationships, financial woes, or losing a loved one.
+When the body is under stress, cortisol, also known as the “stress hormone”, is produced in favour of testosterone.
+This causes a drop in testosterone level, which in turn results in a lack of sexual desire.
+To put it simply, having a head full of worries does not allow one to have good sex.

-Stress can also lead to unhealthy habits such as smoking, drinking, overeating which can lower the libido.
-For example, the tobacco in cigarettes has been linked to a decrease in the production of testosterone.
+Stress can also lead to unhealthy habits like smoking, drinking and overeating, all of which can lower the libido.
+For example, research has shown a link between the tobacco in cigarettes and a decrease in testosterone production.

 Recommendation: Overcoming mental stressors may not be straightforward.
 Make time for self-care activities and incorporate good habits to manage your stress better.
 Don’t bottle up your emotions and speak to someone who might be able to help.